 Applicants are required to complete an online application, submit a résumé, professional statement, two confidential reference letters (one academic and one professional) and transcripts.
 In some instances, an interview may be required.
 Additional factors considered in determining an applicant's eligibility include academic achievement, strength of the undergraduate program attended, work experience, previous graduate degrees, motivation, leadership and service.

 Applicants must have a bachelor's degree from an accredited college or university.
 A GPA of 3.0 or above is preferred.
 Applicants with a GPA under 3.0 will be considered on a case by case basis.
 Applications are only accepted for the fall semester.
 The priority deadline for funding consideration is March 1; the final deadline is August 1.
 The GRE or other test scores are not required for the MS but may be submitted.

 The professional statement informs the Criminology and Criminal Justice (CCJ) Committee of the applicant's background and professional goals.
 This is also as an indicator of the applicant's writing ability and helps the CCJ Committee acquire a broader understanding of the applicant.
 The content and the quality of the composition will be used to judge the applicant's preparedness for graduate school.
 The statement must not exceed three typed pages.

 Following review of admissions materials, an on-site writing sample may be required.
 The following question should be addressed in the professional statement:

 Why do you want to pursue a graduate degree in criminology & professional practice?

-SLU offers new and continuing MS students partial tuition-remission merit-based scholarships.
+SLU offers new and continuing MSCPP students partial tuition-remission merit-based scholarships.
 Applicants who apply by the priority deadline can also apply for graduate assistantships.